fablabbcn/smartcitizen-enclosures/SmartCitizen Outdoor Cases V2.X/README.md

 - `(B)`: All these designs share the same cover available in two formats indoor, or outdoor version.
 The cover is available in [the CO2 version](SCK2.1_PMS5003_CO2/3D%20Printed/components) as `cover.stl` or `cover-acrylic.stl` for a more user friendly one for indoor use.
 The `cover-acrylic` version uses a 3mm laser cut acrylic available in `acrylic.dxf`
 - `(C)`: Currently under development

+If you have more complex setups (for instance a [PM Board](https://docs.smartcitizen.me/Components/boards/PM%20Board/) or some [I2C Sensors](https://docs.smartcitizen.me/Components/Auxiliary%20Connector/), check how it's done in the [larger version of the SCK 2.1 enclosure](SCK2.1_PMS5003/3D%20Printed%20square)):

 ### Community contributed enclosures

 |ID	|Sensors					|Exposure	|Extras		|Process		|Files   													|